ARTEMISIIQ/FinalSectorGame/README.md

 own leaderboards on the danqzq leaderboard site and input your own public and secret keys for the leaderboards you create.

 Controls:
-Movement - WASD or Arrow Keys
+- Movement: WASD or Arrow Keys
-Braking - Space Bar
+- Braking: Space Bar
+- Go to last checkpoint: R
-Settings - Escape
+- Settings: Escape

 Game Objective:
 You must drive an f1 car through three laps of five different circuits.
 You must pass through all checkpoints before completing each lap and your goal is